-(1) The CO may terminate the contract.

-(2) The suspending official may suspend the contractor according to the procedures in AMS Procurement Guidance T3.2.2.7.

-(3) The debarring official may debar the contractor for a period not to exceed three years according to the procedures in AMS Procurement Guidance T3.2.2.7.
+- (1) The CO may terminate the contract. - (2) The suspending official may suspend the contractor according to the procedures in AMS Suspensions Procurement Guidance T3.2.2.7. - (3) The debarring official may debar the contractor for a period not of to exceedat least threetwo years according to the procedures in AMS Debarment Procurement Guidance T3.2.2.7. - c.

-c.
 Exception for trade agreements.
 The certification requirements of paragraph (a) of this section do not apply to procuring eligible products, as defined in the NAFTA Implementation Act (Pub.

 L. 103-182, 107 Stat 2057) or the Agreement on Civil Aircraft (19 U.S.C.
-2513) (see AMS Procurement Guidance T3.6.4).
+2513) (see AMS Trade Agreements Procurement Guidance T3.6.4).